The major questions issues I come across in terms of Pelvic Floor Issues are –

-If you resonate with any of those questions or know you need to work on your pelvic floor then this workshop will help you!
+If you resonate with any of those questions or know you need to work on your pelvic floor then this online course will help you.

 - Webinars with top information on posture, how the pelvic floor work with the rest of the body and what you really need to know.